duneroadrunner/SaferCPlusPlus/README.md

 ### Simple benchmarks

 Just some simple microbenchmarks of the pointers.
 (Some less "micro" benchmarks of the library in general can be found [here](https://github.com/duneroadrunner/SaferCPlusPlus-BenchmarksGame).)
 We show the results for msvc2015 and msvc2013 (run on the same machine), since there are some interesting differences.
 The source code for these benchmarks can be found in the file [msetl_example.cpp](https://github.com/duneroadrunner/SaferCPlusPlus/blob/master/msetl_example.cpp).
+(Search for "benchmark" in the file.)

 #### Allocation, deallocation, pointer copy and assignment: